Docker Services

 Services

-The applications/services are defined in the docker/stacks folder, ordered by category.
+The applications/services are defined in the docker folder, ordered by category.

 If possible, avoid any hardcoded configuration values in these files.
 Use environment variables and init containers for customization.